 - Download the Citi app for your device.
-You can do this from the Citibank site or from Google Play or the Apple App Store.
+You can do this from the Citi site, Google Play or the App Store.

 - Open the app after it has downloaded.

-- Enter your Citibank online banking login information, including your user ID and password.
+- Enter your Citi online banking login information, including your user ID and password.

 - Sign out when your session is complete.

-Citibank’s online platform makes it easy to find your account history at any time.
+Citi’s online platform makes it easy to find your account history at any time.
 For transactions, use the bottom half of your Account Details page.
-Citibank also offers the Spend Summary, which lets you filter your transactions by category and time period.
+Citi also offers the Spend Summary, which lets you filter your transactions by category and time period.

 If you want to view images of your paid checks, go to your Account Details page and click on the “view image” link.
 You’ll find the images next to the check transactions.

-If you’re more inclined to use instant messaging, Citibank has an online chat function.
+If you’re more inclined to use instant messaging, Citi has an online chat function.

-If you want a more personal touch, you can schedule a meeting with a Citibank banker online.
+If you want a more personal touch, you can schedule a meeting with a Citi banker online.
 You’ll meet that banker in person at whatever date and time you’ve scheduled.